 Of course, the weight of the babies and toddlers in a carrier means additional calories are burnt and we build extra strength and muscle tone.
 We’ve had a few walks with steep inclines, and we really feel the difference in our cores.
 It’s a good feeling!

 I use the Ergobaby 360.
 I love it because it’s robust, practical, comfortable, is adapting to my baby’s growing body.
 She’ll be able to face different directions as she grows, and – a biggy with the UK’s unpredictable weather – I like the hood which protects from the odd shower, and keeps the wind off baby’s little cheeks.

 My next step is to get an all weather cover, or even a babywearing raincoat to cover us both when the weather gets too severe.
-At the moment my rain mac seems to be big enough to cover us both, but that won’t grow with baby of course!
+At the moment my rain mac seems to be big enough to cover us both, but that won’t grow with the baby of course!

 WHAT DOES 2018 HOLD FOR YOU?

-I’ve started a blog, Dancing Mama, hoping to inspire other pregnant and new mums, who want to adapt a high impact fitness regime to better fit the changes in their pre and postnatal bodies.
-I’m inviting other women to share their stories, and offering advice from other fitness and health experts.
+I’ve started a blog, Dancing Mama, hoping to inspire other pregnant and new mums, who want to adopt a high impact fitness regime to better fit the changes in their pre and postnatal bodies.
+I’m inviting other women to share their stories and offering advice from other fitness and health experts.
 Once I’ve done my Pilates course I’m hoping to help more mums like me by setting up some local classes.